-We have also committed to conducting a human rights due diligence assessment once a year starting in 2021.
-In this way, we want to find out whether the business activities of BORBET or its subsidiaries have a negative impact on human rights.
-If this is the case, we strive to resolve the situation as quickly as possible and take preventive action against similar incidents.
+We are also committed to conducting human rights due diligence.
+In this way, we want to find out whether the business activities of BORBET or its affiliated companies have a negative impact on human rights.
+If this is the case, we endeavour to rectify the situation as quickly as possible and take preventative action against similar incidents.

-It is important to us to avoid any damage to BORBET and to our employees, suppliers and business partners.
-To ensure this, it is essential to detect, analyse and eliminate misconduct at an early stage.
-This can only be done if all parties involved are aware and report possible violations of the rules without delay.
+It is important to us to prevent any damage to BORBET and our employees, suppliers and business partners.
+To achieve this, it is essential to identify, analyse and remedy misconduct at an early stage.
+This is only possible if everyone involved is vigilant and reports possible breaches of the rules immediately.
 The South Africa site has been using a whistleblowing procedure since 2011, which was also introduced at all other sites in 2020.
-For example, we offer whistleblowers various contact options to report suspected cases - anonymously if desired.
+We offer anyone the opportunity to report information about violations or breaches of human rights or other concerns to us.
+The whistleblower can decide for themselves which medium they feel most comfortable using.